 Photo via Fruit Facts

-It grows like a vine that you can trellis so it doesn’t take up a ton of space, unless you devote all of your vertical space to growing 24K gold.
+It grows like a vine that you can trellis so it doesn’t take up a ton of space.
 So that’s good.
 It’s the sort of thing you may just grow once to see what it’s like for the fun of it.
 And I really can’t imagine what would be more fun than having a big bowl of these on the kitchen table when people came over.